-My Super Simple and Cheap Vegan Meal Plan for a Family of Four
+My Super Simple and Cheap Vegan Meal Plan and Grocery List

 So, you had an unexpected expense come up….again, and you’re determine to still come up with a way for your family to eat healthy.
-Even when you have a tiny budget to get your groceries; much less than the average amount people spend on groceries in this country!
+Even when you have a tiny budget to get your groceries, much less than the average amount people spend on groceries in this country; you can still have a Cheap Vegan Meal Plan and Grocery List!

 Because, let’s face it, in the U.S. food prices are constantly creeping up; whether you eat a vegan diet or S.A.D.
 (Standard American Diet), and there’s no increase in pay to help even out costs.